The fine print

 2.1 Pricing Structure.
 The pricing model for the Service has the following components: (i) an annual subscription fee (the “Subscription Fee”); and (ii) if applicable, fees for Professional Services (“Professional Service Fees” and together with Subscription Fees, “Fees”).
 Fees charged are as-described on the applicable Order Form and are not refundable.

 2.2 Modifying Customer’s Subscription.
-Any changes to Customer’s subscription shall be evidenced by a new Order Form executed by Cosell and Customer.
-There are no refunds or credits for plan downgrades or modifications during the subscription term set forth in an Order Form.
+Any changes to the Customer’s subscription shall be evidenced by a new Order Form executed by CoSell and Customer.
+There are no refunds or credits for plan downgrades or modifications during the subscription term outlined in an Order Form.

 2.3 Late Charges.
 Late payments are subject to interest charges of 1% per month, or if lower, the maximum amount allowed by law.

 2.4 Taxes.
-Customer is solely responsible for payment of any taxes resulting from the use of the Service.
-If any such taxes are required to be withheld, Customer shall pay an amount to Cosell such that the net amount payable to Cosell after withholding of taxes shall equal the amount that would have been otherwise payable under this Agreement.
+The customer is solely responsible for paying any taxes resulting from using the Service.
+Suppose any such taxes are required to be withheld.
+In that case, the Customer shall pay an amount to CoSell such that the net amount payable to CoSell after withholding of taxes shall equal the amount that would have been otherwise payable under this Agreement.

 3. Intellectual Property

-3.1 Rights in the Cosell Service.
-Cosell shall retain all intellectual property rights in the Service, including any and all derivatives, changes and improvements thereof, and Customer agrees that it obtains no intellectual property rights or licenses by this Agreement except those expressly granted herein.
+3.1 Rights in the CoSell Service.
+CoSell shall retain all intellectual property rights in the Service, including any derivatives, changes, and improvements thereof.
+Customer agrees that it obtains no intellectual property rights or licenses by this Agreement except those expressly granted herein.

 3.3 Restrictions.
-Customer shall (i) not attempt to infiltrate, hack, reverse engineer, decompile, or disassemble the Service; (ii) not represent that it possess any proprietary interest in the Service; (iii) not directly or indirectly, take any action to contest Cosell's intellectual property rights or infringe them in any way; and (iv) except as specifically permitted hereunder, not use the name, trademarks, trade-names, and logos of Cosell.
+Customer shall (i) not attempt to infiltrate, hack, reverse engineer, decompile, or disassemble the Service; (ii) not represent that it possesses any proprietary interest in the Service; (iii) not directly or indirectly take any action to contest CoSell's intellectual property rights or infringe them in any way; and (iv) except as specifically permitted hereunder, not use the name, trademarks, trade-names, and logos of CoSell.

 4. Customer Content.

 4.1 Ownership.
-All data, information, files or other materials and content that Customer makes available to Cosell for the purpose of utilizing the Service (“Customer Content”) shall remain the sole property of Customer.
+All data, information, files, or other materials and content that Customer makes available to CoSell to utilize the Service (“Customer Content”) shall remain the sole property of Customer.

-4.2 License to Cosell.
-Customer hereby grants Cosell a worldwide, non-exclusive, royalty-free, license to use, copy, reproduce, distribute, prepare derivative works of, display and perform any and all Customer Content, (i) to the extent required to perform the Service, and (ii) to the extent such Customer Content has been aggregated and anonymized such that no identification of Customer or any User is possible, for any business purpose (and Cosell will, notwithstanding Section 5.1, have the right to retain and use such information after the termination of this Agreement).
+4.2 License to CoSell.
+Customer hereby grants CoSell a worldwide, non-exclusive, royalty-free license to use, copy, reproduce, distribute, prepare derivative works of, display and perform any Customer Content, (i) to the extent required to perform the Service, and (ii) to the extent such Customer Content has been aggregated and anonymized such that no identification of Customer or any User is possible, for any business purpose (and CoSell will, notwithstanding Section 5.1, have the right to retain and use such information after the termination of this Agreement).

 5.2 Exceptions.
 Notwithstanding anything to the contrary herein, neither party shall be liable for using or disclosing information that such party can prove: (i) was publicly known at the time it was disclosed or has become publicly known through no fault of the Receiving Party; (ii) was known to the Receiving Party, without restriction, at the time of disclosure, as demonstrated by files in existence at the time of disclosure; (iii) is disclosed with the prior written approval of the Disclosing Party; (iv) was independently developed by the Receiving Party without any use of the Confidential Information, as demonstrated by files created at the time of such independent development; (v) becomes known to the Receiving Party, without restriction, from a source other than the Disclosing Party without breach of this Agreement by the Receiving Party and otherwise not in violation of the Disclosing Party’s rights; or (vi) is disclosed generally to third parties by the Disclosing Party without restrictions similar to those contained in this Agreement.

 5.4 EU Privacy Laws.
-Customer agrees that any transfer by Customer to Cosell of any “personal data”, as defined in the European Union General Data Protection Regulation (“GDPR”) is subject to Cosell’s Data Processing Addendum, available at www.cosell.io/dpa (the “DPA”), which is hereby incorporated by reference.
+Customer agrees that any transfer by Customer to CoSell of any “personal data”, as defined in the European Union General Data Protection Regulation (“GDPR”) is subject to CoSell’s Data Processing Addendum, available at www.cosell.io/dpa (the “DPA”) is hereby incorporated by reference.